-- When not charging, green light is on
+- When not charging, the green light is on

 - When charging time exceeds eight hours, red and green lights are bright

-When charging duration is exceeded (duration depends on battery capacity), the voltage drops to FV, the current is reduced to TC, and charger repeatedly monitors the battery voltage.
+When the charging duration is exceeded (duration depends on battery capacity), the voltage drops to FV, the current is reduced to TC, and the charger repeatedly monitors the battery voltage.

 The ASSP flash MCU HT45F5Q-2 can also be used for designing higher-wattage solutions.
 It offers a programmable option for setting parameter thresholds, which makes it very convenient for EV charger designs.
-Holtek provides technical resources such as block diagram, application circuits, PCB files, source code, etc to help designers in rapid product development and speed up time-to-market.
+Holtek provides technical resources such as block diagrams, application circuits, PCB files, source code, etc. to help designers in rapid product development and speed up time-to-market.

-Krishna Chaitanya Kamasani is director – India operations at Holtek Semiconductor
+Krishna Chaitanya Kamasani is the director – India operations at Holtek Semiconductor